makinacorpus/DbToolsBundle/docs/content/contribute/pack.md

 [[toc]]

-## 1. Adapting the pack to your repository
+## 1. Adapting template to your repository

 Now you have your repository.
 Let's say its name is `my-vendor/pack-awesome`.